FrankDian/crowed-funding-blockchain/README.md

 Author: 1355253924@qq.com
 ## Guidance
+1. Install MetaMask plugin at your browser

-In the project directory, you can run:
+2. In the project directory, you can run:

 ### `npm install`